debbyca/debbyca.github.io/_posts/2020-06-23-note-taking.md

 <!-- more -->

 With the rising popularity of Roam Research, interconnectivity between notes has gained attention.
 I can definitely see how the feature would be useful to me.
-Rather than biting the bullet and paying for the subscription fees of Roam Research, I explored TiddlyWiki, Obsidian, and a Jekyll theme called [**Simply Jekyll**](https://simply-jekyll.netlify.app/) that claims to support bi-directional linking.
+Rather than biting the bullet and paying for the Roam Research subscription, I explored TiddlyWiki, Obsidian, and a Jekyll theme called [**Simply Jekyll**](https://simply-jekyll.netlify.app/) that claims to support bi-directional linking.
 None of these worked particularly well for me.
 Why is it so difficult for me to settle on a tool?